ansible-collections/netapp.ontap/README.md

 ## 22.0.0

 ### Minor Changes
+  - na_ontap_net_routes - `metric` option is supported from ONTAP 9.11.0 or later in REST.
   - na_ontap_volume - `wait_for_completion` and `check_interval` is now supported for volume move and encryption in REST.

 ### New Options